-Dynamic filtering tasks refer to on-line packet filtering procedures in which filtering criteria frequently change over time.
-Typically, when a filtering task cannot fully specify its criteria a priori and the unknown part can only be determined at runtime, the filtering criteria have to be updated throughout the filtering process.
-For example, many network protocols, such as FTP, RTSP (Real Time Streaming Protocol), and SIP (Session Initiation Protocol), establish connections with dynamically-negotiated port numbers.
+Dynamic filtering tasks refer to online packet filtering procedures in which filtering criteria frequently change over time.
+Typically, when a filtering task cannot fully specify its criteria a priori and the unknown part can only be determined at run-time, the filtering criteria have to be updated throughout the filtering process.
+For example, many protocols, such as FTP, Real Time Streaming Protocol (RTSP), and Session Initiation Protocol (SIP), establish connections with dynamically negotiated port numbers.
 Capturing the network traffic that uses such protocols requires dynamic filtering.
-Even with predetermined filter criteria, quite often it is necessary to use dynamic filtering.
+Even with predetermined filter criteria, it is often necessary to use dynamic filtering.
 For instance, a network intrusion detection system (NIDS) needs to perform expensive deep traffic analyses on suspicious network flows.
-However, applying such costly procedures to every packet in high volume traffic would severely overload the system.
-Instead, an NIDS could first apply simple filtering criteria, such as monitoring traffic to and from a honeypot or a darknet only.
-When suspicious activities are detected, the NIDS can then update its filtering criteria and capture the traffic of suspicious hosts for deep inspection.
+However, applying such a costly procedure to every packet in high-volume traffic would severely overload the system.
+Instead, an NIDS could first apply simple filtering criteria, such as only monitoring traffic to and from a honeypot or a darknet.
+When suspicious activities are detected, the NIDS can then update its filtering criteria to capture all the traffic related to the activities for deep inspection.

-As the de facto packet filter on modern UNIX variants, BPF has shown insufficiency in handling both static and dynamic filtering tasks, particularly the latter [4, 7, 10].
-A filter update in BPF must undergo three "pre-processing" phases: compilation, user-kernel copying, and security checking.
-In the compilation phase, the filtering criteria specified by the human-oriented pcap filter language [11] are translated and optimized into the machine-oriented BPF filter program.
+As the de facto packet filter on modern UNIX variants, BPF has shown insufficiency in handling both static and dynamic filtering tasks, particularly the latter [6]-[8].
+A filter update in BPF must undergo three "preprocessing" phases: compilation, user-kernel copying, and security checking.
+In the compilation phase, the filtering criteria specified by the human-oriented pcap filter language [9] are translated and optimized into the machine-oriented BPF filter program.
 In the user-kernel copying phase, the compiled filter program is copied into the kernel.
-Finally, in the security checking phase, the kernel-resident BPF instruction interpreter examines the copied filter program for potentially dangerous operations such as backward branches, ensuring that userlevel optimizer errors cannot trigger kernel misbehavior (e.g., infinite loops).
-Consequently, the whole process of a filter update in BPF induces prolonged latency, which ranges from milliseconds up to seconds depending on criterion complexity and system workload.
+Finally, in the security checking phase, the kernel-resident BPF instruction interpreter scrutinizes the filter program copy to ensure that the program does not contain potentially dangerous operations such as backward branches.
+Consequently, an update to a BPF filter may induce prolonged latency, which ranges from milliseconds up to seconds depending on criterion complexity and system workload.
 In high-speed networks, hundreds or even thousands of packets of interest might be missed by BPF during each filter update, effectively leaving a "window of blindness."
 Frequent filter updates, often required by a dynamic filtering task, exacerbate the degree of blindness.
-A "window of blindness" coinciding with the initialization of a new session can cause serious problems on certain applications such as NIDS, since the beginning of a network connection normally is of particular interest for security analysis [9].
+A "window of blindness" coinciding with the initialization of a new session can cause serious problems on certain applications such as NIDS since the beginning of a network connection normally is of particular interest for security analysis [10].

-Recent packet filters such as xPF [10] and FFPF [4] move more packet processing capabilities from userspace into the kernel, which reduces context switches and improves overall performance.
-However, neither filter works well for dynamic filtering tasks.
+Recent packet filters such as xPF [8] and FFPF [6] move more packet processing capabilities from user space into the kernel, which reduces context switches and improves overall performance.
+However, neither filter directly addresses the issue of slow filter update.
 Because xPF uses the BPF-based filtering engine, it offers no improvement on filter update latency.
-FFPF attempts to solve this problem by using kernel space library functions, called external functions, which are pre-compiled binaries for specific functionalities such as parsing network protocols and updating states.
-The use of external functions increases filtering speed and eases extensibility, but also increases programming complexity.
-External functions, unlike safety-checked BPF filters, have access to the kernel's full privileges.
-New external functions should thus be carefully examined for potential security bugs, making them a poor fit for frequently-changing dynamic filtering tasks.
+FFPF attempts to avoid filter update by introducing kernel space library functions, called external functions, which are precompiled binaries for specific functionalities such as parsing network protocols and updating filtering states.
+The use of external functions speeds up filtering and eases extensibility, but it also increases filter programming and updating complexity.
+External functions have full privileges to access the kernel, and thus they must be subjected to careful examination for potential security bugs at each loading, making them a poor fit for frequent updates.